abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/12-Implement Azure Key Vault.md

 # Lab 12 - Implement Azure Key Vault

-### Estimated timing: 10 minutes
+### Estimated Timing: 10 minutes

-## Lab overview
+## Lab Overview

 Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.

-Secrets: Provides secure storage of secrets, such as passwords and database connection strings.
+**Secrets**: Provides secure storage of secrets, such as passwords and database connection strings.

-Certificates: Supports certificates, which are built on top of keys and secrets and add an automated renewal feature.
+**Certificates**: Supports certificates, which are built on top of keys and secrets and add an automated renewal feature.
 Keep in mind when a certificate is created, an addressable key and secret are also created with the same name.

 In this walkthrough, we will create an Azure Key vault and then create a password secret within that key vault, providing a securely stored, centrally managed password for use with applications.

-## Lab objectives
+## Lab Objectives

 In this lab, You will be able to complete the following tasks:

 + Task 1: Create an Azure Key Vault
 + Task 2: Add a secret to the Key Vault

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab12.png)

 ### Task 1: Create an Azure Key Vault

-1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Key vaults (1)** and then select **Key vaults (2)** under services.
+1. On Azure portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Key vaults (1)** and then select **Key vaults (2)** under services.

    ![](./images/az-900-115.png)